melkishengue/nest-cqrs-event-sourcing-example/README.md

 }'

 ```
-This request return an auth token used to query the account microservice.
+This request includes an jwt token used to query the account microservice.
 The token is valid 1 hour.

 Response: